pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-particle.md

 - Claim tUSDC gaslessly
 - Swap the tUSDC to tUSDT gaslessly with your Galxe Address as the recipient

-After which, you’ll have a glimpse of how smooth the onboarding and user experience for DeFi will be on Linea!
+After which, you’ll have a glimpse of how smooth the onboarding and user experience for DeFi will be on PepeSync!

 # Start the Quests